Articles on the New XP

 Pastoral Heart vs. Business Brain

 Balancing Giftedness in the XP role Nick Smith is an XP with a huge Pastoral Heart.
 He exudes warmth and compassion with plenty of biblical wisdom.
-How does Nick balance his gifts with the [...]
+How does Nick balance his gifts [...]

 Surprise Findings in the XP Survey

 What We Expected & What We Found Let’s look at seven surprises that will give encouragement, challenge, and ideas to ponder as we move forward in this uncertain season.
-Jesus often used in his [...]
+Jesus often used [...]

 3 Ways Intentional Coaching Helps Executive Pastors